Sprout Social (NASDAQ:SPT) Updates FY 2021 Earnings Guidance

-Sprout Social (NASDAQ:SPT) last issued its earnings results on Tuesday, November 2nd.
-The company reported ($0.03) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.16) by $0.13.
-During the same period last year, the company earned ($0.13) earnings per share.
-On average, analysts predict that Sprout Social will post -0.55 EPS for the current fiscal year.
+Sprout Social (NASDAQ:SPT) last released its quarterly earnings data on Tuesday, November 2nd.
+The company reported ($0.03) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.16) by $0.13.
+During the same quarter last year, the business posted ($0.13) earnings per share.
+Research analysts anticipate that Sprout Social will post -0.55 EPS for the current fiscal year.

-In other Sprout Social news, CMO Jamie Cannon Gilpin sold 1,283 shares of Sprout Social stock in a transaction dated Friday, September 17th.
-The stock was sold at an average price of $133.70, for a total value of $171,537.10.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Justyn Russell Howard sold 20,000 shares of Sprout Social stock in a transaction dated Wednesday, September 8th.
-The shares were sold at an average price of $128.88, for a total value of $2,577,600.00.
+In related news, President Ryan Paul Barretto sold 5,600 shares of the stock in a transaction dated Friday, October 1st.
+The shares were sold at an average price of $123.28, for a total value of $690,368.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CFO Preto Joseph Del sold 453 shares of the stock in a transaction dated Tuesday, November 2nd.
+The stock was sold at an average price of $124.65, for a total transaction of $56,466.45.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 179,698 shares of company stock valued at $21,876,546.
-14.86% of the stock is currently owned by corporate insiders.
+Over the last 90 days, insiders sold 176,698 shares of company stock worth $21,560,736.
+Insiders own 14.86% of the company’s stock.

-A hedge fund recently raised its stake in Sprout Social stock.
-Morgan Stanley grew its stake in Sprout Social, Inc. (NASDAQ:SPT) by 109.7% in the 2nd quarter, according to its most recent filing with the SEC.
-The firm owned 320,368 shares of the company’s stock after buying an additional 167,578 shares during the quarter.
-Morgan Stanley owned 0.60% of Sprout Social worth $28,647,000 as of its most recent filing with the SEC.
-Institutional investors and hedge funds own 75.74% of the company’s stock.
+An institutional investor recently raised its position in Sprout Social stock.
+Morgan Stanley raised its stake in shares of Sprout Social, Inc. (NASDAQ:SPT) by 109.7% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 320,368 shares of the company’s stock after buying an additional 167,578 shares during the period.
+Morgan Stanley owned approximately 0.60% of Sprout Social worth $28,647,000 as of its most recent SEC filing.
+75.74% of the stock is owned by institutional investors.

 Sprout Social, Inc designs, develops, and operates a web-based social media management tool in Americas, EMEA, and the Asia Pacific.
 The company offers cloud software that brings together social messaging, data, and workflows in a unified system of record, intelligence, and action.
 It provides various integrated tools in a range of functions comprising social engagement/response, publishing, reporting and analytics, social listening and business intelligence, reputation management, employee advocacy, and automation and workflows.